Solar constraints on captured electrophilic dark matter: Gamma ray flux

 where ${\rm Br \left(Y \rightarrow SM \bar{SM} \right)}$ is the branching ratio to a given SM final state, $D_{\odot}$ is the distance between the Sun and the Earth.
 The gamma ray spectrum, $dN_{\gamma}/dE_{\gamma}$, is adopted from \cite{Elor:2015bho}.
 The last term in the parenthesis estimates the survival probability of the signal to reach terrestrial detectors.
-Under equilibrium assumption, for a given decay route of the mediator, the photon energy flux for a specified DM and mediator mass is solely determined by the DM-electron scattering cross-section, $\sigma_{\chi e}$.
-Assuming $100 \%$ branching ratio, we present representative photon flux for various SM final states in Fig. \ref{fig:flux}.
+The survival probability is calculated assmuing a mediator of decay length $R_{\odot}$.
+Under equilibrium assumption, for a given decay route of the mediator, the photon flux for a specified DM and mediator mass is solely determined by the DM-electron scattering cross-section, $\sigma_{\chi e}$.
+Assuming $100 \%$ branching ratio, we present representative photon flux for various SM final states in Fig.\,\ref{fig:flux}.
+The mediator can in principle scatter with the SM constituents of the Sun owing to its SM coupling.
+The coupling and the boost parameter can be easily arranged so that the mediator can emerge from the Sun with minimal attenuation.
+For specific realization of this in particle physics models see \cite{Batell:2009zp,Feng:2016ijc,Smolinsky:2017fvb,Arina:2017sng,Bell:2021pyy}.
+While we do not conform to any specific models, we will assume that the attenuation is minimal and the mediator entirely produces decay signatures.
 The lifetime of the mediator have a lower bound in the nano-second range from collider experiments \cite{ATLAS:2020wjh} and upper limits from cosmological observations like BBN is $\lesssim 1\,$s \cite{Kawasaki:2004yh,Depta:2020zbh}.
 These bounds are easily in consonance with the mediator considered here.
+Long-lived mediators can be realized in a large class of well-motivated models like the secluded DM \cite{Pospelov:2007mp,Pospelov:2008jd,Batell:2009zp,Dedes:2009bk,Fortes:2015qka,Okawa:2016wrr,Yamamoto:2017ypv}, dark photon \cite{Holdom:1985ag,Holdom:1986eq,Bell:2021pyy,Feng:2016ijc}, dark higgs \cite{Chen:2009ab} scenarios.